ahmad-abouamoun/BalanceBeam/README.md

 <!-- AWS Deployment -->
 <img src="./readme/title8.svg"/>

-###  Efficient AI Deployment: Unleashing the Potential with AWS Integration:
+###  AWS Deployment Steps and Postman documentation:

 - This project's backend was deployed using an AWS instance which was by first connecting to the server then cloning the [backend](https://github.com/ahmad-abouamoun/Server) part of the project into the the server and then cd Server after that install nvm so that you could install Nodejs latest version and make sure to download the mongoDB into the server